jpleboeuf/dmoj-solutions/problems/helloworldhard/notes.md

 # Notes

-Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." almost the dumbest way possible (another take, similar to Try 03), that is to say, as:
+Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." almost the dumbest way possible (another take, similar to Try 04), that is to say, as:

-- printing `Hello, World!` 3 times, each time on a new line, but without ending the last line (it's a variation of Try 03, the code is a bit different);
+- printing `Hello, World!` 3 times, each time on a new line, back to ending the last line (it's a variation of Try 04, the code is a bit different, like Try 08);
-- and also code-wise: back to replacing the `endl`-s by `\n`-s, and using only one `cout`, but still without using a loop.
+- and also code-wise: still replacing the `endl`-s by `\n`-s, and still using only one `cout`, but still without using a loop.

-Similar to Try 03, but using explicitely `\n` as eol, and using a string variable.
+Similar to Try 04, but using a string variable.

 ⇒ Wrong answer :(